Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Main contribution

 by means of $\nicefrac{\partial}{\partial x_j} = \sum_l (\nicefrac{\partial z_l}{\partial x_j}) \nicefrac{\partial}{\partial z_l}$ and the product rule.
 The first term of Equation~\eqref{equ:chainRuleComponentwise} propagates curvature information of the output further back, while the second term introduces second-order effects of the module itself.
 Using the Hessian matrix $\He E(x) = \nicefrac{\partial^2 E(x)}{(\partial x^\top \partial x)}$ of a scalar function with respect to a vector-shaped quantity $x$, the Hessian of the loss function will be abbreviated by

 which results in the matrix version of Equation~\eqref{equ:chainRuleComponentwise},

 Note that the second-order effect introduced by the module itself via $\He z_k(x)$ vanishes if $f_k(x, \theta)$ is linear in $x$.
-Because the layer parameters $\theta$ can be regarded as inputs to the layer, they can be treated in exactly the same way, replacing $x$ by $\theta$ in the above expression.
+Because the layer parameters $\theta$ can be regarded as inputs to the layer, they are treated in exactly the same way, replacing $x$ by $\theta$ in the above expression.

 Equation~\eqref{equ:hessianBackPropagation} is the central functional expression herein, and will be referred to as the \emph{Hessian backpropagation (HBP) equation}.
 Our suggested extension of gradient backpropagation is to also send the Hessian $\HeCal z$ back through the graph.
 To do so, existing modules have to be extended by the HBP equation: \emph{Given the Hessian $\HeCal z$ of the loss with respect to all module outputs, an extended module has to extract the Hessians $\HeCal \theta, \HeCal x$ by means of Equation~\eqref{equ:hessianBackPropagation}, and forward the Hessian with respect to its input $\HeCal x$ to the parent module which proceeds likewise.} In this way, backprop of gradients can be extended to compute curvature information in modules.
 This corresponds to BDAs of the Hessian that ignore second-order partial derivatives of parameters in different modules.
 Figure~\ref{fig:sketchFCNN} shows the data flow.
-The computations required in Equation~\eqref{equ:hessianBackPropagation} depend only on \emph{local quantities} that are, mostly, already being computed during gradient backpropagation.
+The computations required in Equation~\eqref{equ:hessianBackPropagation} depend only on \emph{local quantities} that are, mostly, already being computed during gradient backpropagation.\footnote{ By Fa\`a di Bruno's formula~\citep{johnson2002FaaDiBruno} higher-order derivatives of function compositions are expressed recursively in terms of the composites' lower-order derivatives.
+Recycling these quantities can give significant speedup compared to repeatedly applying first-order auto-differentiation, which represents one key aspect of our work. }

 Before we proceed, we highlight the following aspects: \begin{itemize} \item The BDA of the Hessian need not be PSD.
 But our scheme can be modified to provide PSD curvature matrices by projection onto the positive semi-definite cone (see Subsection~\ref{subsec:curvatureMatrices}).